radureau/codingame-challenge-spring-2020/README.md

 - [ ] Find cut vertices -> Invariable
 - [x] Initialize Fog of War (track pellets/cherries status and opponents potential positions) -> Variable

+### INIT node with pellet ? score

+1st turn:
+> set pellet presence score proportional to distance from ally / foe Each turn:
+> decrease pellet presence score
+> If pellet is closer to a visible opponent then decrease even more
+> If uncovered node with pellet then increase value to path filled with (possible) pellets linked to it
+> If uncovered empty node then decrease value to path filled with possible pellets linked to it

 ### Attribute Score to a move (within an ally influence)
 Given
 - _a Fog of War state_